Meir-Alelov/Flu-Shot-Classifier/README.md

 You have hired me to provide you with the necessary tools to reduce vaccination rates, thus allowing you to further influence the masses so that you may be an even more influential figure in this ongoing debate.
 You will be able to leverage your proven track record.
 By wielding such power, people will pay you to represent their views and provide funding.
 An increased credibility and recognition of your actions will also result in more book sales.

+## Phewf.

+Ok, enough pretend time.
+One can only keep a straight "blog face" for so long.
+Wasn't that cringey?
+I literally shuttered as I wrote out my recommendations.
+The fact that there are actually people out there who use their data science powers to supplement questionable decisions is horrifying.
+The scariest part about this, in my opinion, is that my analysis and interpretation of the data is unbiased until the recommendations section.
+I simply determined which coefficients most strongly affect vaccination rates.
+Those working for the dark side use the same techniques and gain the same insights from the data.
+It is how they frame these insights, however, which determines their use, and whether they prey on elderly citizens or not.

+Not unlike a defense attorney representing a repeat offender, such are the data scientists who sell out and misuse their powers to aid individuals who do not have humanity's best interest in mind.
+They have decided that money trumps ethical responsibility.
+It is up to us to hold each other to high moral standards when wading through the waters of data.
+There are people out there who will pay significant sums to enlist our super powers.
+We must choose a path which aligns with the betterment of humanity, as opposed to its exploitation.